 Organization

 CRM, a centralized function, operates independently of commercial personnel that create credit exposure and has direct access to senior management as necessary.
-CRM operateslocally in Houston and at the remote office in Londontr.
-Although these groups are independently located, the policies are highly integrated.
+CRM operates in Houston and London and has highly integrated policies.
 Personnel within CRM may be located at other remote sites in an effort to facilitate the efficient and effective monitoring of credit risks locally.

-INSERT FUNCTIONAL ORG CHART…………………….

 Responsibilities

 Credit Risk Management’s mission is to consistently monitor and mitigate Enron Corp.’s credit risk resulting from worldwide trading activities; therefore, all assessments of counterparty creditworthiness are expected to be conducted by CRM personnel.
 The following items outline the key responsibilities of CRM: